 Determining an allowance for expected credit losses ("ECLs") for all debt financial assets not held at fair value requires management to make assumptions about the historical patterns for the probability of default, the timing of collection and the amount of incurred credit losses.
 These assumptions are adjusted based on Management's judgment about whether economic conditions and credit terms are such that actual losses may be higher or lower than what the historical patterns suggest.
-These are stated in notes 23 and 28 of the financial statements.
+These are stated in Note 24 of the interim condensed consolidated financial statements.